pachyderm/docs-content/latest/build-dags/pipeline-spec/resource-limits.md

 ## Behavior

-`resource_limits` describes the upper threshold of allowed resources a given worker can consume.
+`resourceLimits` describes the upper threshold of allowed resources a given worker can consume.
 If a worker exceeds this value, it will be evicted.

 The `gpu` field is a number that describes how many GPUs each worker needs.